scholacantorum/public-site/sing/index.md

 # Sing with Schola Cantorum!

-Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 58th season, "There will be Songs!"
-We are currently enjoying a live and in-person season.
+Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 58th season, &ldquo;There will be Songs!&rdquo; We are currently enjoying a live and in-person season.

 <h2>Auditions</h2>
 <p>Interested singers are invited to join Schola Cantorum for the first rehearsal for the third concert of the season, <b><i>Sacred Spaces</i></b>, at <b>7:15 PM</b> on <b>Monday, January 10, 2022</b> at <a href="https://www.laumc.org" target="_blank">Los Altos United Methodist Church</a>.
 Singers will have the opportunity to meet members of the choir and experience the joy and energy of Schola Cantorum.
-Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>Please bring a mask and proof that you&rsquo;re fully vaccinated!</b> When the Artistic Director gives a thumbs-up, we'll ask you to fill out some paperwork.
-That&rsquo;s it!</p>
+Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>Please bring a mask and proof that you&rsquo;re fully vaccinated (including booster shots if applicable)!</b></p>

 <p>Individual auditions include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.</p>

-<p>Singers will be notified of the outcome of their auditions prior to the second rehearsal.</p>
+<p>Singers will be notified of the outcome of their auditions prior to the second rehearsal.
+If your audition was successful, you&rsquo;ll then be asked to fill out some paperwork.
+That&rsquo;s it!</p>

 <h2>Frequently-Asked Questions</h2>
 <h3>COVID-19</h3>